edeprince3/gpu_dfcc/README.md

 * **NUM_GPUS** (int):

     the number of GPUs on your system.
-The code will automatically determine the resources available.
-This keyword is useful if you only want to use one GPU.
+The code will automatically determine the resources available, so this keyword is useful if you want to use fewer GPUs than are available.
 This may be the case if you have a GPU to drive your monitor in addition to a compute-oriented card.

 * **MAX_MAPPED_MEMORY** (int):